 - Thoracolumbosacral Orthosis (TLSO): TLSO is made of plastic and is designed to fit snuggly around the body.
 It is usually not visible underneath clothing.

-- Milwaukee Brace: This is a full-torso brace that has a neck ring with rests for the chin and the back of the head.
+- Milwaukee Brace: This is a full-torso brace with a neck ring with rests for the chin and the back of the head.
 This type of brace is only used when the TLSO is not possible or not effective.

 Severe cases can progress over time.
 A physician may recommend spinal fusion.
 This surgery reduces the curve of the spine and stops it from becoming worse.